 Cardiovascular disease continues to be the top killer in the United States.
 A new review from the American Heart Association reiterates the importance of replacing saturated fats with unsaturated ones to reduce cholesterol and heart disease risk.

-Cardiovascular disease (CVD) continues to be the leading cause of mortality across the U.S., accounting for approximately 1 in 4 yearly deaths.
+Cardiovascular disease (CVD) continues to be the leading cause of mortality across the U.S., accounting for approximately yearly deaths.

 However, other studies have questioned the strategy of replacing saturated fats with unsaturated ones.
 The argument goes that limiting saturated fats may increase a person’s intake of carbohydrates, sugar, and calories.